dgaydukov/cert-aws/files/sa.md

 Security groups (SG) vs ACL
-* SG operate at instance level, specify which traffic is allowed to/from EC2
+* SG operate at instance level, specify which traffic is allowed to/from EC2 You can set source as CIDR or other SG (in this case only instances from this SG can access your instance)
 * ACL operates at subnet level and evaluate traffic that enter/exit subnet.
 Don't filter traffic inside same subnet. stateless filtering, SG - stateful filtering
 You can only assign one NACL to one subnet, yet you can assign many SG to same ec2